-We will leave for Sumter, th toils of a woman lobbyist in seat of the approaching annual
+J. A. McGraw, pasto We will leave for Sumter, the seat of the approaching annual conference next Tuesday.
 Our quarterly conference reports last Thursday were good, able character portrayals, which for which we feel very apprecihave made her such a universal ative to the board of Stewards favorite.
 This promises to be and membership generally for

-On next Sunday we will be at sacraments of the Lord's Supper.
-The public is invited to all these
+On next Sunday we will be at ton.
+The agricultural exhibits than the entertainment.
+Forget at Pageland we will observe the The public is invited to all these Mrs. Mellie Smith, wife of Mr. services.

-BAPTIST, J. M. Sullivan, Pastor, Have we any right to style ourselves a christian nation when less than one fifth of the people are christians?
+BAPTIST, J. M. Sullivan, Pastor.
+Have we any right to style ourselves a christian nation when less than one fifth of the people are christians?